build3/MathNetServer/README.md

-# SERVER | NSF Physics 7 Communication Project #
+# SERVER | NSF Physics 7 & MathNet Project #

 [TOC]

 ### What is this repository for? ###
 The server side of a project using Node.js.
-Students in groups will plot linear functions using an iPad application.
-This repository holds the server frontend and backend.
-More documentation can be found [here](https://drive.google.com/a/ucdavis.edu/folderview?id=0B1W6Ca2MINIsfmVmNEVxRWUyQkE5MXNseXRBZC1VV3A3ZzJBOUMwZGJuWE1HbFphZmhtaHM).
+This server supports the Physics 7 e-Fields and MathNet applications.

 ***